A Stranger in Town (1967 film)

 Featured:

-A Stranger in Town is the American title of the 1967 Tony Anthony-starring spaghetti western "Un Dollaro tra i denti" directed by Luigi Vanzi.
+A Stranger in Town (1967) is the American title of the Tony Anthony-starring spaghetti Western "Un Dollaro tra i denti" directed by Luigi Vanzi.

 A low budget clear imitation of A Fistful of Dollars, it starred Anthony as the titular Stranger, a shotgun-wielding antihero who helps a group of Mexican bandits steal gold from the US Army and Federales, and then steals it right back from them.
 Released by MGM to compete with the United Artists Clint Eastwood the Man with No Name film series, it became a surprise success, and spawned three sequels in which Tony Anthony reprised his role.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "A Stranger in Town (1967 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "A Stranger in Town (1967 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools